zakariajaadi/WinePredictionMlops/README.md

 This **end-to-end** machine learning project aims to **industrialize** a model for predicting wine quality, showcasing practical **MLOps** best practices.
 It uses modern tools to manage, optimize, and deploy machine learning models, ensuring the pipeline is scalable, reliable, reproducible and easy to maintain.

-The project covers major aspects of MLOps, including :
+The project spans everything from data extraction to model deployment, and monitoring and covers major aspects of MLOps, including :
 * Pipeline automation and orchestration.
 * Experiment tracking and model versioning.
 * Automated deployment and monitoring.
 * Horizontal Scaling

-The project spans everything from data extraction to model deployment, and monitoring.
 ## 🚀 Demo video :

 Watch this demo video to see the end-to-end process, from data preparation to model deployment and monitoring